chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 New-Item -Path "$env:SystemDrive\choco-setup\packages" -ItemType Directory -Force

 # Install Chocolatey
+# NONADMIN - you'll need this uncommented to redirect to a different location:
+# $env:ChocolateyInstall="$env:ProgramData\chocoportable"
 iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

 # Are you military, government, or for some other reason have FIPS compliance turned on?